benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 ---

 [CAS-Offinder](https://github.com/snugel/cas-offinder) is a genomic search tool developed by the Genome Engineering Laboratory at Seoul National University.
-This tool has few users, but a flexible interface and a fast GPU accelerated implementation that makes it quite attractive.
-I decided that this tool could be even more useful if it was many times faster...
+This tool has a flexible interface and a fast GPU accelerated implementation that makes it quite attractive, both from a biological perspective, as it can be used for many gene technologies, [such as TALENs](https://github.com/snugel/cas-offinder#advanced-usage) and so it seems to have potential for its users to grow.
+But of course, this tool could be even more useful and attractive if it was many times faster...

 Over the course of this effort, I: